ehecker/smartpath/README.md

 # smartpath

-Smartpath is a pathfind algorith visualizer.
+Smartpath is a pathfinding algorithm visualizer.